Insight Development Grant

-If you are planning to apply for a SSHRC Insight Development Grant (deadline: February 1 2018) the IDG Half-Day Intensive workshop will help you understand the specific sections of the application form, SSHRC's expectations of researchers applying to the IDG, and what past SSHRC adjudicators have told us about previous competitions.
+If you are planning to apply for a SSHRC Insight Development Grant (deadline: February 2 2020) the IDG One-Day Intensive workshop will help you understand the specific sections of the application form, SSHRC's expectations of researchers applying to the IDG, and what past SSHRC adjudicators have told us about previous competitions.
 We will sprint through the summary, detailed description, knowledge mobilization plan, effective student training and budget.
 Some short, directed writing exercises will give you strategies for success and there will also be opportunities to ask questions specific to your proposed research.

-The Half-Day Intensive is open to all continuing faculty intending to apply to the 2018 competition, and to Postdoctoral Fellows eligible to apply via the University of Alberta (confirm with the RSO whether you are eligible).
-Postdoctoral fellows being written into a proposal's research team may accompany the project's PI.
+The One-Day Intensive is open to all continuing faculty intending to apply to the 2020 competition, and to Postdoctoral Fellows eligible to apply via the University of Alberta (confirm with the RSO whether you are eligible).
+Postdoctoral fellows being written into a proposal's research team may accompany (not replace) the project's PI.

-Registration required: (must be logged in with your CCID to activate).
+Registration limited.
+An application is required: (Use this link.
+You must be logged in with your CCID to activate).

 "You fail only if you stop writing" ― Ray Bradbury

 IDG Boot Camps, every October & November.
 2019 dates: Sept 24, Oct 1, 8, 15, & 22.
 Subscribe to <sshrcUofA> for announcements and final details.